SanjanaChhawdi312/SanjanaChhawdi312/README.md

 - 👋 Hi, I’m @SanjanaChhawdi312
-- 👀 I’m interested in Software Engineering
+- 👀 I’m interested in Software Engineering, FrontEnd Develpment and CyberSecurity
-- 🌱 I’m currently learning Data Structures
+- 🌱 I’m currently learning CyberSecurity and Machine Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my LinkdIn account or my this github account
 - 📫 How to reach me -my linkedin id:www.linkedin.com/in/sanjana-chhawdi-88123b18b

 <!---